-Energy Risk Europe, now in its 22nd year, is a must attend event for senior energy risk managers, traders and compliance officers from across Europe.
+Energy Risk Europe, is a must attend event for senior energy risk managers, traders and compliance officers from across Europe.

 Energy markets face a period of significant change